- Off road parking

 - Broadband / WiFi

 A charming, single-storey former tack room, adjoining the owners' house, in the grounds of their small working farm and stables in the tranquil village of Ibberton, in an Area of Outstanding Natural Beauty in North Dorset's picturesque Blackmore Vale.

 This charming cottage is well equipped and furnished to a very good standard, with lovely views to the rear towards Bulbarrow Hill, one of Dorset's highest points.

-The area surrounding the cottage has many scenic country walks, with The Ridgeway trail passing close by, while a short stroll takes you to the local pub serving good food and real ales.
+The area surrounding the cottage has many scenic country walks, with The Ridgeway trail passing close by.

 Within an easy drive are ancient Sherborne with its abbey and castles, the attractive market towns of Sturminster Newton and Blandford Forum, Stourhead house and gardens, Milton Abbas and the stunning Dorset Jurassic Coast.